ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### April 26, 2022 (Day 112): Quickswap Interface

+Paused the work on ICO.
+Started implementing interface of QuickSwap

 #### April 25, 2022 (Day 111): ICO Layer 2 Coin Implementation

 I'm going to implement an ICO for a second layer coin on top of Ethereum.
 Dependencies installed.